OliverWangData/GameDevPortfolio/README.md

 - Camera systems
 -
 ### Dependency-Injection Based Architecture
 Many of these systems are written following principles of dependency injection.
-E.g. any data not authored by the current object is given to the object via constructors, or through the Editor, with very little hard-references.
+E.g. any data not authored by the current object is given to the object via constructors, or through the Editor, in it' simplest form (Either the data itself, or the lowest point of reference if changing data is needed).
 Most references are set up in a "boostrapping" class, which gives every class their dependencies.
 This gives classes less interconnectedness and the tradeoff is only the boostrapping classes have "hard" references.